The Complete Guide to Disney World Resort Hotel Transportation

 Resorts Within Walking Distance of Magic Kingdom

-These resorts have walking paths to Magic Kingdom.
+These resorts have walking paths to the Magic Kingdom.

 *Additionally, if you’re staying at Disney’s Polynesian, you can take the walkway between the Polynesian and Grand Floridian.
-Then you can continue to Magic Kingdom.
+Then, you can continue to the Magic Kingdom.

 Resorts Within Walking Distance of Epcot and Hollywood Studios

-These resorts provide walking paths to both Epcot and Hollywood Studios.
+These resorts have walking paths to both Epcot and Hollywood Studios.

 - Disney’s Beach Club Resort